 Simplify and help the user out wherever possible

-When creating a form, you should focus on filling it out requiring as little effort and taking as little time as possible.
+As part of numerous works in the field of Drupal development services, we have repeatedly found out that, when creating a form, you should focus on filling it out requiring as little effort and taking as little time as possible.
 Do not force the user to enter the information they have already provided.
 For example: if the client provided their e-mail and address in the registration process, you can enter it by default in the delivery form.
 If there is a need to change it, one can click the "do you want to make a change?" option which will allow making adjustments.

 Particular attention should be paid to mobile devices